AnyLog-co/documentation/network configuration.md

 | external_ip   | The Public IP | !external_ip |

 Some systems fail to identify their IP addresses and the values can be set by the user.
-To view all networks recognized by the node issue the following command:
+To view all IPs recognized by the node issue the following command:
 <pre>
 get ip list
 </pre>